DemoJameson/TheMessenger.TAS/README.md

 - Available ItemID can be found here: https://github.com/DemoJameson/TheMessenger.TAS/blob/master/TheMessenger.TAS/Commands/InventoryCommand.cs#L118
 - If you want to know the ItemID of the item in the game, you can open the `BepInEx\LogOutput.log` file when you get the item and look for the log contains `Inventory`.

+#### WindmillShuriken
+- `WindmillShuriken, True/False`
+- Equipped with or without windmill shuriken.

 #### RecordCount
 - e.g. `RecordCount: 1`
 - Every time you run tas after modifying the current input file, the record count auto increases by one.